 Bringing back an exotic infection will endanger the health of your family, your friends, your coworkers, and people in your local community.

 Falling ill on a trip is no fun!
 We would like you to enjoy your trip while keeping yourself and others safe.

 Many countries will also require you to have certain vaccinations before you enter the country, and this may be critical if you need to get a visa.
 Many nations now require proof of your immunisations in order to protect the health of their people, so if you don’t have proof of vaccination, you may be required to return home at your own expense.

-As well as being able to administer routine travel vaccines, Your Health Griffith is an accredited Q Fever Vaccination Centre and Yellow Fever Vaccination Centre.
+As well as being able to administer routine travel vaccines, Flu vaccines and COVID-19 vaccines, Your Health Griffith is an accredited Q Fever Vaccination Centre and Yellow Fever Vaccination Centre.

 Do I Really Need Travel Vaccines?

 Prevention is always the best plan when it comes to treating illnesses, so travel vaccines are highly recommended.
 Rubella, polio and smallpox and other infections have been nearly eradicated with the help of vaccinations.
 However, there are many illnesses which are uncommon here in Australia, but a serious risk elsewhere – you may never have been vaccinated against these in the past.

 Getting sick while travelling can hit your health, your peace of mind and your wallet.
 Many of the common travel illnesses are in fact preventable through vaccination!
 Your travel vaccination needs will vary depending on what country you are going to.

 Having the right travel vaccinations will protect you against deadly diseases.
 Although it’s possible to treat some diseases and recover, it’s always worth remembering that some countries have sparse healthcare facilities.
 Additionally, some diseases are fast-acting and have a poor record for cures.
 To ensure we provide you with the right information and immunisations, always come to your appointment with a detailed list of your plans.